colbrew/gamejamframework/README.md

 # gamejamframework
-A simple set of tools that are regularly used in game jams.
+A simple framework with tools that are regularly used in game jams.
+Built in Unity3D version 2019.3.14f1.

+Instructions: Download this Unity project, open in Unity and use as a starting point for your jam.

 This is an early work in progress.
 So far it includes: